Experience breathtaking views of mountain scenery and the adventure of the outdoors!

-If you enjoy being in the open air, experiencing breathtaking views of mountain scenery and the adventure of the wilderness, you have come to the right place!
-Foothills into the North Cascades Mountain Range, just minutes from Lynnwood, offer some of the best camping, hiking, climbing, and mountain biking in the region.
+The North Cascades Mountain Range, just minutes from Lynnwood, offers some of the best camping, hiking, climbing, and mountain biking in the region.
 Whether you prefer to stay near the water and urban areas, or want to venture deeper into the wilderness of old-growth forests, you can choose from short one hour hikes to all day or overnight excursions.
-Camping is available at county, state, and national parks within minutes of Lynnwood.
+Here is a sample of the many hiking, biking and climbing opportunities in and around Lynnwood.

 For those who enjoy rock climbing, visit the Index Town Wall on Highway 2.
 This 500 foot vertical cliff offers some of the most technical climbing challenges in the state.
 Three miles south of Darrington, off the Mountain Loop Highway, you will find Exfoliation Dome.
-Witch Doctor Wall, an 1,100 foot face, and Bluberry Hill challenge climbers with sheer faces and slabby terrain.
+Witch Doctor Wall, a 1,100 foot face, and Blueberry Hill challenge climbers with sheer faces and slabby terrain.

 For those who want to experience the sport but not the elements, visit REI’s climbing wall, Pinnacle Peak, at their Alderwood Mall location.